dolmades/dolmades-cli/README.md

 ## FAQ

  * Which distros have been tested?
 See [this issue](https://github.com/dolmades/dolmades-cli/issues/26)
  * Will dolmades focus on a particular distribution?
-I develop under Linux Mint, so Ubuntu and Debian-based distros might be most compatible
- * Will dolmade likely become a Linux distribution?
-No. I plan to support major distributions though.
+I develop under Linux Mint, so Ubuntu and Debian-based distros might be most compatible.
+I plan to keep compatibility to major distributions though.

- * requirements, limits, caveats...
+ * Why does the syntax for the recipes change?
+As of now the syntax may change for **every** version.
+This does not matter since dolmades recipes will work when the `VERSION` of the recipe matches the `dolmades` run script.
+Exported dolmades will contain all scripts necessary to rebuild and rerun the dolmade.
+ * Will the syntax for the recipes be fixed anytime?
+Probably.
+But not in the prototypical implementation phase.
+ * Will dolmades support ever MacOSX or Windows?
+Maybe.
+But not for the foreseeable future.
+ * Is it enough to lookup ingredients by SHA256?
+TODO

 ## Future

 Dolmades currently is a prototypical implementation done in python.
 Once it is feature-complete I want to work on an enhanced followup version based on Qt combining a remote repository service.
 The primary goal will be to create a powerful GUI to setup, maintain and run Windows software under Linux.